tobiasbp/fusiondirectory-api/README.md

 Let's create a new object of type __USER__.
 Its assumed you have created the object _api_ as shown in the example above.
 Note, that the password is a list, because the inner workings are based on the GUI, where the user has to type the password twice (To confirm).
+The 1st entry in the list should be the empty string, the 2nd and 3rd entries must be the password to be used.
+That is the 2nd and 3rd entry must be identical.

 ```
 # The data for the new user